Runnable/docs/docker-compose/_posts/2017-04-03-launching-your-first-environment.md

 5. You will notice that a full-stack environment for your branch is launched right away on the sidebar.
   ![More Environments]({{ site.baseurl }}/images/compose_config_new_branch.png)

-6. You can now use your branch's environment to verify or debug yours and your teammates' changes.
+6. You can now use your branch’s environment to verify or debug yours and your teammates’ changes.